everledger/fabkit/README.md

 - Downloaded locally the CA root certificate (for IBP, that is usually available directly in the connection profile, but it needs to be converted from string to file without \n and other escape characters)

-- Downloaded the connection profile if available or be sure you have on your hands the following informations
+- Downloaded the connection profile if available or be sure you have on your hands the following information

   - Admin username (commonly `admin`) and password.
 This user needs to have the right permissions in order to perform any of the operations below.

   - Organization name

   - CA hostname and port

 ### Register and enroll a new user

 #### Prerequisites

-- Fullfilled all the base prerequisites
+- Fulfilled all the base prerequisites

 - Username and password of the new user to register and enroll